 The RGA was formed as the Reading Governors’ Association in 2007, to provide a forum for school governors to meet, share experiences, and get the chance to hear speakers on a range of topical subjects.
 The formation of RGA was encouraged by Anna Wright, the then Head of Education at RBC, who had experience of a similar arrangement in Surrey, where she worked before coming to Reading.
 From the very beginning, RGA established regular meetings with senior education officers at Reading Borough Council to provide a forum for exchanges of ideas and discussion of issues affecting schools.

 Affiliated to the National Governance Association (NGA), it started with a membership of 45 schools, under the leadership of Liz Proctor from Prospect School.
 Peter Kayes took over as Chair in 2008 and continued in that role for 5 years before handing over to Liz Woodhouse, who stood down in 2018.
-Regular meetings have been held ever since, including an annual conference and AGM.
+Richard Rolfe then took over as Chair, and swapped into the Vice-Chair role in 2021.